The 2026 Guide to Implementing a Continuous Feedback System at Scale

 Phase 1: Audit Your Readiness and Psychological Safety

 Psychological safety is the prerequisite for any continuous system to function.
-Without it, frequent feedback feels like constant surveillance rather than support.
+Without it, frequent feedback can feel like constant surveillance rather than support.

 • Audit the last six months of appraisal data to identify recurring bias patterns.